JMMP-Group/GLOBAL_BATHYMETRY/README.md

 # GLOBAL_BATHYMETRY
-This repository contains global bathymetry datasets for ocean models using the ORCA family of grids ([Madec and Imbard (1996)](#madec_and_imbard_1996)).
+This repository documents global bathymetry datasets for ocean models using the ORCA family of grids ([Madec and Imbard (1996)](#madec_and_imbard_1996)).
 The source data set is [GEBCO 2021](#gebco_2021).
 Horizonally regridded bathymetries are provided on the _eORCA1_, _eORCA025_, and _eORCA12_ grids (with nominal 1&deg;, 1/4&deg; and 1/12&deg; resolution respectively).